microsoft/vscode-docs/docs/extensions/webview.md

 ### Passing messages from an extension to a webview

 An extension can send data to its webviews using `webview.postMessage()`.
-This method sends any json serializable data to the webview.
+This method sends any JSON serializable data to the webview.
 The message is received inside the webview through the standard `message` event.

 To demonstrate this, let's add a new command to **Cat Coding** that instructs the currently coding cat to refactor their code (thereby reducing the total number of lines).
 The new `catCoding.doRefactor` command use `postMessage` to send the instruction to the current webview, and `window.addEventListener('message' event => { ... })` inside the webview itself to handle the message: